forestgrape/coronavirus/2_biological/virion_viability.md

 > numbers to be checked/confirmed, explorative section

 Self decay denotes the decay without inducing decay factors, therefore it is always observed.
-Extern factors can modify the decay rate by changing the internal state e.g. the environment temperature strongly influences the temperature within a virion.
+Extern factors can modify the decay rate by changing the internal state e.g. the environment temperature strongly influences the temperature within a virion which in turn determines the self decay (in rare situations the virion temperature can be different from the environment e.g. when aerosolized and exposed to infrared radiation/low UV sunlight the virions can be at a higher temperature than the ambient gas).
 Self decay rate yields a lower bound for the decay at a given temperature.

 #### Situations where Self Decay is Important
 In praxis self decay occurs: